Unleash/unleash/README.md

   - username: `admin`
   - password: `unleash4all`

+If you'd rather run the source code in this repo directly via Node.js, see the [step-by-step instructions to get up and running in the contributing guide](./CONTRIBUTING.md#how-to-run-the-project).

 ### 2. Connect your SDK

 Find your preferred SDK in [our list of official SDKs](#unleash-sdks) and import it into your project.
 Follow the setup guides for your specific SDK.